diptangsu98/beat_the_street_with_analytics/README.md

 # beat_the_street_with_analytics
-Solution to the tasks of Stock Market small wide dataset on Kaggle
+Solution to the tasks named Beat the street with Analytics of Stock Market small wide dataset on Kaggle